deuzm/FTP_lab_2/README.md

   * Workers Service is an alternative to Windows Service.
 It is broader because allows you to run it as Windows or Linux service(daemon)

 ## Lab 3
-Using Provider class loads settings for logger class.
+Look to Configuration Provider, Configuration Files and Configuration parsers folders.
+These classes provide logger class with settings:
-* Provider.cs
+* Provider.cs (configuration provider)
   * Calls xml or json parser depending on presence in ConfigurationFiles directory
 * IConfigurationParser.cs
   * Interface for xml and json parser